sap-tutorials/Tutorials/tutorials/cloudsdk-integration-unit-test/cloudsdk-integration-unit-test.md

 ```

 You also need an additional file containing the credentials to access the system you configured above.
-As you would usually not commit this file you can instruct the pipeline to create it for you.
+As you would usually not commit this file, you can instruct the pipeline to create it for you.
 In the section `stages` you can configure the stage `Integration` to create a credential file for a system with the specific alias you also used before in the file `systems.yml`.
-The credentials with the corresponding id have to be configured as described in the tutorial [Set Up Continuous Integration and Delivery for SAP Cloud SDK](cloudsdk-ci-cd).
+The credentials with the corresponding ID have to be configured as described in the tutorial [Set Up Continuous Integration and Delivery for SAP Cloud SDK](cloudsdk-ci-cd).

 ```YAML
 stages: